 - O Please dispose of garbage in the designated location following the rules for garbage separation.
 Never leave your unwanted items in public areas (e.g. corridor, the place around building).
-In case of large items (e.g. TV, furniture, etc.), please contact the administration office of your hall.
-It requires disposal fee, and also you need to set the collection date. - O Please park your bike always at the designated place.
+In case of large items (e.g. TV, furniture, etc.), it requires disposal fee to collect them.
+Please find more information on the city hall website, and make an appointment for a pick up date. - Please park your bike always at the designated place.
 Parking your bike around entrance can block the evacuation route, and it is very dangerous, in case of an emergency.